NimaEsr/Computer_Vision/Residual Network/readme.md

+# Residual networks makes the training of deep networks easier

 In theory, very deep networks can represent very complex functions; but in practice, they are hard to train.
 Residual Networks, introduced by [He et al.](https://arxiv.org/pdf/1512.03385.pdf), allow you to train much deeper networks than were previously feasible.

 In recent years, neural networks have become much deeper, with state-of-the-art networks evolving from having just a few layers (e.g., AlexNet) to over a hundred layers.